CosmicChameleon77/The-Invisible-Keyboard/readMe.txt

 Changing the window size:
 In the lines which say <window name>.geometry("<number 1>x<number 2>"), try changing the values of <number 1> and <number 2>

 If there's anything else you want to modify but don't know how to, please just reach out.
-I might make a decrypter app later if you'd find it useful.

 What you can do with the code: